lsyaseen/KTAB/KTAB/kutils/README.txt

 CMake should display some notifications in the lower window, but there should be no errors.
 The upper window may have some items marked in red; hitting "Configure" again should resolve them.

-In some Windows systems, CMake will locate the SQLite library but not the include directory.
-You may need to edit the SQLITE_INCLUDE_DIR field to "C:/local/sqlite".

 If more difficult errors occur, you will probably need to consult the CMake documentation to diagnose the problem.